An interview with Shaul and Talya

 “After studying the Old Testament for four days, I had the feeling that I wanted to also read my brother’s book, the New Testament.
 My brother, who lives in Siberia, had believed for years that the Lord Jesus is the Messiah.
 Slowly I realized that I was a sinner, who in my stained garment was far away from a Holy God.
 Five long days past, until I called on the Lord Jesus and said, “If You are here, prove that to me in Your own way.”
 The Lord answered in such an amazing way, that I not only became convinced of His existence, but also of His presence.”

-How did your family react to your conversion?
+How did your family react to your change of heart?

 “Then the day came when my wife wanted to leave me because she said that I loved the Lord Jesus more than I loved her.
 She was angry because I read the Bible a lot and really lived in a different world than she did.
 I, in fact, remained very calm and prayed for her, as did many people in our congregation.
 All the prayers seemed, alas, to be in vain.
 I talked to my leader about this problem.
 It looked like there was no other option than to give in to her and separate from each other.”